-PEAC 5A.02 - Men's Varsity Basketball-Spring 1.0 units CSU/UC (Unit limitation) General Education Area E2
+PEAC 5A.02 - Men's Varsity Basketball-Spring 1.0 units

 Spring semester intercollegiate mens varsity basketball competition (second half of season).
 Since skills/proficiencies are enhanced by supervised repetition and practice, this course is repeatable to a maximum of three enrollments but can only be taken once per year.